 - Trams, cyclists and mopeds have right of way ahead of other vehicles.

-- Drivers must be in possession of a warning triangle and fluorescent jackets for occupants of the vehicle in case of breakdown.
+- Ensure you have a warning triangle and fluorescent jackets in your vehicle in case of breakdown.

-- you have a current Australian driving licence and
+- you have a current Australian driver's licence and

 - you have been in The Netherlands for less than 185 days.